paninski-lab/deepgraphpose/README.md

 If you have not used DLC before, you can use the DGP pipeline to run DLC and DGP. <br>

 Please see the installation instructions to install and run DGP on your videos. <br>
-Note: We have cloned the DLC package within the DGP repository, so we highly recomment that you install DGP in a new conda envinronment to avoid any conflicts with any concurrent DLC installation. <br>
+Note: We have cloned the DLC package within the DGP repository, so we highly recommend that you install DGP in a new conda environment to avoid any conflicts with any concurrent DLC installation. <br>

 ## Installation Instructions